honzatomek/myvimwiki/screen.md

 # layout
 https://superuser.com/questions/687348/how-to-persist-gnu-screen-layout-after-restart

-## Default layout for new screen's
+## default layout for new screen's
 * Manage your regions, then execute code inside screen:
     * To save your current layout to file .screen_layout:
 ```bash